Custom Motorcycle Build

 Article by Mark Trotta

-Customizing a motorcycle can be anything from bolting on a few chrome goodies to building a bike from the ground up.
+Depending on who you ask, customizing a motorcycle can be anything from bolting on a few chrome goodies to building a bike from the ground up.
 So, where do you start and where do you stop?

-One of the hardest and most overlooked parts of a any custom motorcycle build is how the bike will sit when done.
+One of the hardest and most overlooked parts of a any custom build is how the bike will sit when done.
 The way to check overall stance is to trial-fit everything including the motor.
 The motor needs to be put on the frame to put weight on the front end, so you can get an accurate view of how the bike will sit.

 What Bike To Start With?